winter is Here, and it can affect your employees' wellbeing

 Between the dark nights, cold weather and more financial pressures, winter is a challenging time for many, and a general sense of burnout can affect much of the UK's workforce.

 All of these factors are calling employers to step up and offer the necessary support that staff need to get through the winter months.
 Showing empathy and creating a healthy workplace environment will make a huge difference to your employees' sense of wellbeing.

 Your initiatives don't have to be expensive or complicated; it's amazing how even the most basic improvements can boost your people's mental and physical health.
 Here's some great ideas to get you started:

-We'd love to suggest eggnog and mulled wine on tap, but it's good old fashioned water that can have a real positive impact on wellbeing.
+It maybe obvious, but staying hydrated can have a real positive impact on wellbeing.
 Even mild dehydration can have an adverse effect on mood.
 Since our brains can't tell the difference between hunger and thirst, we're often tempted to reach for the sugary snacks that send us crashing shortly after.
-Encouraging workers to top up on their H20 can reduce cravings for unhealthy treats, limit the risk of headaches and migraines, improve bowel movement, and boost energy levels.
+Encouraging workers to stay hydrated can reduce cravings for unhealthy treats, limit the risk of headaches and migraines, improve bowel movement, and boost energy levels.

 The NHS recommends that 6-8 cups of water should be consumed daily.
 Whether you gift your team with branded water bottles or send out a "Fun Facts" email to educate your team about the benefits of drinking more water, make the effort to encourage this healthy habit all-year round.

 Getting a variety of fruit and vegetables into our diet is just what we need most to support a healthy immune system.

 You can offer support in this area by creating an engaging activity to teach employees about the benefits of a well-rounded diet.
 To avoid coming across patronising, you can spin this initiative into a team building exercise by getting a nutritional coach to present an online course for your workers and set them tasks and challenges to improve their diets.